steebchen/prisma-client-go/README.md

 Prisma Client Go is a part of [Prisma](https://github.com/prisma/prisma2) and depends on it.

 **NOTE: Currently, the Prisma Go Client is still under heavy development and in an experimentation phase.
 It's a prototype, and there can and will be breaking changes.
-Prisma Client Go is unstable and there is no ETA for general availability yet.**
+Prisma Client Go is unstable and there is no ETA for general availability yet.
+The current API is not final and may change.**

 We recommend to read the [current caveats](#caveats).